Red Berry (wrestler)

 Ralph L. Berry (November 20, 1906 – July 21, 1973), better known by the ring name "Wild" Red Berry, was an American professional wrestler.

 Berry was a nine-time NWA World Light Heavyweight Champion and an important smaller wrestler of the 1930s to the 1950s, as well as a famous professional wrestling manager in his later years.

 Standing only 5'8", Berry had to find creative ways to win his matches, which is why he oftentimes turned to rule breaking.
 His defiant in-ring actions made him one of the most hated professional wrestlers of the 1930s, 1940s and 1950s.
-Berry did not care, as his disregard for authority eventually lead him to more than fifteen professional wrestling championship reigns over the course of his lengthy career.
+Berry did not care, as his disregard for authority eventually led him to more than fifteen professional wrestling championship reigns over the course of his lengthy career.

 Berry continued his deviant behavior long after his in-ring career came to a close.
 As manager to such top stars as Gorilla Monsoon, The Fabulous Kangaroos and Bull Ramos, Berry was not above using his signature cane as a weapon.

 Professional wrestling career

 Berry started off as a boxer in 1923, eventually winning the Kansas State Middleweight Championship.
 After breaking both of his hands, he decided to change his sport to professional wrestling.
-His first recorded match was in 1926 but wrestled at carnivals prior to that date.
+His first recorded match was in 1926 but he wrestled at carnivals prior to that date.
 By 1937, he had won his first title, the National Wrestling Association's World Light Heavyweight Championship.
 Berry held the World Light Heavyweight Championship nine times between 1937 and 1947, trading it often with Danny McShain.
 Berry and McShain feuded for years in Southern California.

 In 1947, Berry suffered an arm injury and infection that made him sit out for a year.
 After the advent of the National Wrestling Alliance (NWA) in 1948, he held several regional championships for NWA member promotions, including the NWA Texas Heavyweight Championship twice in 1949, the NWA Arkansas Junior Heavyweight Championship in 1954, and the NWA Central States Heavyweight Championship in 1952 and 1957.
 In his feuds, Berry usually played the heel, or villain, except in his hometown of Pittsburg, where he was well-beloved.

 Berry began managing wrestlers in 1958, including The Fabulous Kangaroos (Al Costello and Roy Heffernan).
 He also managed Hans "The Great" Mortier.
 He was often seen at ringside wearing a warmup jacket with the phrase, "I am Right" emblazoned on the back.
 When The Fabulous Kangaroos were feuding with The Scufflin' Hillbillies in the northeast, Hillbillies manager "Cousin Alfred" appeared with a jacket that said "He's Wrong!" on the back.